mongodb/docs-csharp/source/includes/page-templates/update/fields.rst

 On this page, you can learn how to use the {+driver-long+} to update fields in |one-or-multiple|.
 This page describes how to create ``UpdateDefinition<TDocument>`` objects that specify the update operations you want to perform on fields.
-You can pass these objects to the update methods described on the :ref:`<csharp-|file-folder|>` page.
+You can pass these objects to the update methods described on the |update-page-link|
+page.

 The {+driver-short+} supports the field update operators described in the :manual:`{+mdb-server+} manual </reference/operator/update/#fields>`.
 To specify an